OpenNews/srccon-2021/attendees.md

 At SRCCON 2021, everyone participates in some way.
 Our hands-on sessions rely on participants who are ready to share their experiences and perspectives.
 Facilitators create space for in-depth conversations, design exercises, demos, and workshops, and participants bring questions and take ideas back to their newsrooms.
 In addition to sessions, folks help make SRCCON 2021 an inclusive, welcoming place by leading group activities, volunteering, and even just saying hi to new friends and collaborators over breaks and activities.

 Our [call for participation form](/participation/form) has a few questions for you about what you'd like to bring to SRCCON 2021 and how we can support one another.
 We look forward to seeing what ideas folks have and how we can make them possible during our three days together.
-As one prior attendee put it, SRCCON “will be a special opportunity to take some of the brightest minds in journalism, data, and community-building to tackle everything that has come to a head in the past couple of months with positivity, frankness, and creativity.”
+As one prior attendee put it, SRCCON _“will be a special opportunity to take some of the brightest minds in journalism, data, and community-building to tackle everything that has come to a head in the past couple of months with positivity, frankness, and creativity.”_

 ## Inviting participants and allocating tickets

 We keep SRCCON events intentionally small, and this online event will be no different.
 We're planning for about 300 participants.
 Even though a physical venue isn't constraining the size of the crowd this year, the collaborative, interactive nature of SRCCON just doesn't scale in the same way a talks-only conference can.
 The relatively small size of SRCCON 2021 means we need to be intentional about equitably distributing tickets and ensuring that there are a mix of perspectives and skills at SRCCON 2021.
 Our [call for participation form](/participation/form) will help us understand who would like to take part and what you want to get out of it.
 With those responses, we'll work to create a schedule and audience that reflects the dynamic interests and needs of this community.

-The deadline for session proposals and scholarship applications is July 16, and we'll keep the form open for attendees as long as we can.
-We review the call for participation forms on a rolling basis, and within a week or so we will let applicants know whether they will be invited to attend.
+The deadline for session proposals and stipend applications is July 16, and we'll keep the form open for attendees as long as we can.
+We are going to review the call for participation forms on a rolling basis, and within a week or so we will let applicants know whether they will be invited to attend.
 If invited, you will have the chance to purchase a ticket starting at $125 plus fees.

 <span id="tickets"></span>